 - Option 1: Install a more secure app that uses stronger security measures.
 All Google products, like Gmail, use the latest security measures.

 - Option 2: Change your settings to allow less secure apps into your account.
 We don't recommend this option because it can make it easier for someone to break into your account.
 If you want to allow access anyway, follow these steps:

-- Turn on Allow less secure apps.
-If you don't see this setting, your administrator might have turned off less secure app account access.
+- If you don't see this setting, your administrator might have turned off less secure app account access.

 If you still can't sign in to your account, learn more about the "password incorrect" error.